bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 We do this with the command `sudo apt-get update`.
 See the sudo there?
 We have to run this as the root user.
 The update command will run through all of the repositories we saw within our `etc/apt/sources.list` file, and it will check to see what all software is available and what those version numbers are.
 This command doesn't actually perform any changes to the software on your system.
 It just makes sure your system is aware of the latest information stored within all of these repositories that you're making use of.

 ## Upgrading Installed Packages

 Now that our system is aware of what all software is available, and the most recent version numbers, it's now time for us to actually update the software.
-We do this with the command, sudo apt-get upgrade.
+We do this with the command, `sudo apt-get upgrade`.
 Once again, we have to use sudo.
 Remember this is an administrative task that we have to run as the root user.
 After a few seconds, you'll be presented with a list of everything that's going to change on your system.
 And this question, do you want to continue, yes or no?